Short Story: War Within

 “Whaddya mean?
 You had your mom and dad.”

-I was embarrassed by how much had just come bubbling out of my mouth and avoided looking him in the eyes.
+I was embarrassed by how much had just spilled out of my mouth and avoided looking him in the eyes.

 “And now you want that from me?”
-His tone had softened, and when I scanned his face, it had relaxed, too.
+His tone softened, and when I looked at his face, it relaxed too.

 “I don’t know what I want….
 To belong to someone, I guess.”
 I pointed at the photos with my chin.
 “Your kids?”